 - Easy to pick and choose themes for your own kids

 - Pick a theme for each one, two, or four-week plan (I have about 12 themes for the whole year.)

-- Plan and prepare Chinese books, songs, activities, art projects, Chinese theme-packs, Chinese printable, and maybe field trips for each theme.
-(Click HERE to access FREE Chinese vocab books and mini-books of different themes)
+- Plan and prepare Chinese books, songs, activities, art projects, Chinese theme-packs, Chinese printables, and maybe field trips for each theme.

 - A child is going to learn different basic skills (reading, writing, math skill, language skills, motor skills, social skills, etc.) through each theme’s activities.

 Using good Chinese literature in homeschooling is an excellent way to teach.
 By using good literature, the child is given the need for real-purpose reading, especially for those who have very limited Chinese language support.